Best Garage Door Software for 2026 (Install, Service, and Repair Shops)

 Workiz or Housecall Pro, with Workiz as the lean toward if you’re running paid ads or want call tracking.
 If your priority is clean QuickBooks sync and you have a bookkeeper, look at FieldEdge instead.

-At this stage, the gaps in each platform start to hurt: you’ll likely need to manage spring inventory in a separate spreadsheet or a standalone tool like Sortly.
+At this stage, the gaps in each platform start to hurt.
+You’ll likely need to manage spring inventory in a separate spreadsheet or a standalone tool like Sortly.
 Accept that tradeoff for now rather than forcing a ServiceTitan implementation before you have the admin bandwidth to run it properly.

 Regional Multi-Location (5+ trucks, multiple locations)

 ServiceTitan is the honest answer here, with the caveat that you need a dedicated admin to configure and maintain it.
 The reporting across locations, the account management features, and the financing integrations earn their cost at this scale.
-Budget $800–$1,200/month fully loaded and plan a 60-day implementation.

 If ServiceTitan’s price is out of reach, FieldEdge scales reasonably to this size for shops that are QuickBooks-centric and have a strong commercial accounts base.